himanshiraii/Zomato-Global-EDA/README.md

 # 🔴 Zomato-Global-EDA
 An end-to-end Exploratory Data Analysis (EDA) of global Zomato data.
-Project features dynamic filtering logic to identify Top/Least restaurants by City/Metric, supported by robust data cleaning that correctly analyzed zero-vote restaurants and preserved market-defining outliers.
+Project features dynamic filtering logic to identify Top/Least restaurants by City/Metric, supported by robust data cleaning.
 The findings are presented using Zomato-branded visuals.

 # 📌 Project Overview
 The goal of this project is to: